ETCBC/syriac/README.md

-# syriac
+# The ETCBC Syriac Corpus
 This is the Text-Fabric dataset of the ETCBC database of Syriac literature.
-It is the result of a collaboration of the ETCBC and the CACCHT project (Creating Annotated Corpora of Classical Hebrew Texts).
+It is the result of a collaboration of the **ETCBC** and the **CACCHT** project (Creating Annotated Corpora of Classical Hebrew Texts).

 ## Texts
 The dataset contains the following texts: